Research

 with Amrita Nain and Yi Hao

-Abstract: We study the impact of political disagreement on investor disagreement.
+Abstract: We study the impact of political polarization on analysts' earnings forecast dispersion.
 Using continuous, time-varying measures of ideological leanings of U.S. state legislators on the liberal-conservative scale, we show that greater political polarization in a state leads to greater dispersion in earnings forecasts of analysts located in that state.
-This effect is stronger for firms in politically sensitive industries and firms that commit significant resources to social issues.
-We document the importance of our finding for both asset pricing and corporate investments.
+This effect is stronger for firms in politically sensitive industries and firms that commit significant resources to social and environmental issues.
+We develop a continuous, firm-level measure of analysts' ideological disagreement and document the importance of our finding for both asset pricing and corporate investments.
 Looking at the cross-section of returns, we show that stocks covered by more politically polarized analysts earn lower future returns.
-This finding is consistent with Miller's (1977) idea that in the presence of belief heterogeneity and short-sale constraints, prices reflect more optimistic valuations.
 In an M&A setting, we show that acquirers covered by more polarized analysts earn significantly lower announcement returns for equity offers but not for all-cash offers.
-These findings are consistent with models in which greater investor disagreement leads to steeper demand curves for stocks.

-Presentations: 2024 Spring Finance Brown Bag Seminar*; 2024 Fall Finance Brown Bag Seminar; University of Texas at San Antonio*; 2025 Eastern Finance Association Annual Meeting; 2025 SFS Cavalcade North America 2025 (Scheduled)*; 2025 Silicon Prairie Finance Conference (Scheduled)
+Presentations: 2024 Spring Finance Brown Bag Seminar*; 2024 Fall Finance Brown Bag Seminar; University of Texas at San Antonio*; 2025 Eastern Finance Association Annual Meeting; 2025 SFS Cavalcade North America 2025*; 2025 Silicon Prairie Finance Conference; 2025 FMA Annual Meeting (Scheduled) (FMA 2025 Best Paper Semi-finalist in Asset Pricing & Investment)

 with Amrita Nain, Yasmine Nosair, and Jiajie Xu